 The metadata model for the SIP will be multi-layered by starting from general common metadata elements and finishing with optional local elements as explained previously.

-GENERAL SIP METADATA
+METADATA

-The general SIP metadata is based on the METS standard and presented as a profile.
+The metadata included in the SIP is based on the METS standard and presented as a profile.
 METS profiles are intended to describe a class of METS documents in sufficient detail to provide both document authors and programmers with the guidance they need to create and process METS documents conforming to a particular profile.

 Creating a METS profile requires a good understanding of the METS Profile components.
 An overview of these components can be found in the METS online documentation and in Appendix D on page 44 in the D3.2 specification.